Chapter 3: Communication

 None of this helps the team.

-your PR.
-Starting architecture design for the new feature — would love
+on your PR.
+Starting architecture design for the new feature, would

 Every sentence creates value.